rockca/hardDeploy/README.md

 - `getNamedAccounts` is a function that returns a promise to an object whose keys are names and values are addresses.
 It is parsed from the `namedAccounts` configuration (see [`namedAccounts`](#namedaccounts)).

-- `getUnnamedAccounts`: function that return a promise to an array of accounts (which were not used in `getNamedAccounts`), useful for test where you want to be sure that the account is not one of the predefined one
+- `getUnnamedAccounts` is a function that return a promise to an array of accounts which were not named (see [`namedAccounts`](#namedaccounts)).
+It is useful for tests where you want to be sure that the account has no speicifc role in the system (no token given, no admin access, etc...).

-- `deployments`, which contains functions to access past deployments or to save new ones, as well as helpers functions.
+- `getChainId` is a function which return a promise for the chainId, as convenience

-- `getChainId` which return a promise for the chainId
+- `deployments` is an object which contains functions to access past deployments or to save new ones, as well as helpers functions.

-The deploynments field contains the `deploy` function taht allow you to deploy contract and save them.
+That latter field contains for example the `deploy` function that allows you to deploy contract and save them.
 It contains a lot more functions though :

 ---